40oleg/NeuroChain/README.md

 ```

 # Performance
-You should use NeuroChan only educational purposes.
+You should use NeuroChan only educational purposes because of speed of learning and lack of usefull technologies.

 # Methods
 ```js